 Adding Comments and Replies in Our JavaScript PDF Viewer

-You can use Instant Comments to build collaborative workflows where multiple users can discuss specific sections of a document without leaving the viewer.
-The PSPDFKit Instant engine allows users to receive updates in real time.
+PSPDFKit provides a user interface (UI) for viewing, adding, and deleting comments in PDF documents.
+You can use comments to build collaborative workflows where multiple users can discuss specific sections of a document without leaving the viewer.

 Licensing